Pradeep5377/TodoIT/README.md

-# ✅ Todoit – Fullstack Todo List App
+# ✅ Todoit – Fullstack Todo List/Task Manager App

 Todoit is a powerful, real-time Todo List web application built with the MERN stack and integrated with **Google & GitHub OAuth**, **task sharing**, and **real-time updates via Socket.IO**.